tankgauravgt/blogs.gh/Agentic AI/Ragged Notes/01-Create MCP Server.md

 ## 00: Primer:

-Here we will create an MCP server with **"streamable-http"** transport.
-Reason behind this selection is due to it's portability, scalability and ease of integration.
+In this article, we will create an MCP server with **"streamable-http"** transport.
+The reason behind this selection is due to it's scalability, portability and ease of integration.

 ## 01: Setup Project